hasgeek/hasdev/README.md

 It handles the following:
 * Creates the VM, if it does not exist
 * Runs the provisioning script
-* Clones and sets up a few app dependencies, viz. coaster, baseframe
+* Clones and sets up dependencies(`python setup.py develop`)
-* All repositories are cloned into the `apps` directory under hasdev root
+* All repositories are cloned into their relevant directory under hasdev root
 * As per your response to the initial prompt, it also clones and installs all configured HasGeek apps

-It is run only for the first time and will not be required after you setup your VM once.
-You will need to run this each time your destroy your VM.
+It is needed to be run only for the first time and will not be required after you setup your VM once.
+You will need to run this each time you destroy the VM and want to set it up again.

-### install
+#### install
-`python manage.py install --app=<app_name>`
+`python manage.py install app_name`

+It handles the following:
-Installs a given HasGeek app, if it is configured in `instance/apps.yml`.
+* Clones app_name, if it is configured in `instance/apps.yml`.

-Running this will also run `sudo pip install -r requirements.txt --upgrade`, if the `requirements.txt` file exists for an app.
+* Runs `sudo pip install -r requirements.txt --upgrade`, if the `requirements.txt` file exists for the app
+* If a database is required for an app, it creates the database

-You can run `python manage.py install --app=all` to install all configured HasGeek apps.
+You can run `python manage.py install all` to check out and install all configured HasGeek apps with one command.

-### update
+#### update
-`python manage.py update --app <app_name>`
+`python manage.py update app_name`

 Does a git pull and then runs `sudo pip install -r requirements.txt --upgrade`, if the `requirements.txt` file exists for an app.

+### Accessing the VM
+* You can go to the root folder and run `vagrant ssh` to log into the VM
+* The root folder of hasdev is synced with the `/vagrant` directory inside the VM

-### run
+### Apps
-`python manage.py run --app <app_name> --execute "<provided_command>"`
+* Apps are located in their respective directories in `/vagrant/app_type/app`

-CDs to the `app_name` directory & runs the `provided_command`.
+* Go to the app directory

-E.g. usage:

-* `python manage.py run --app nodular --execute "nosetests"`

-### provision
-`python manage.py provision`
-Equivalent to running `vagrant provision`

-## To-dos
-* Database setups in `python manage.py install`
+* Here, you can undertake all actions as specified by the respecive app, like setting it up, running the app, running tests, etc
+P.S.
+Version control tasks should be run on the host machine